MG Software.

 A single host with a simple YAML file or auto-scaling across an entire cluster?
 Docker Compose and Kubernetes fit radically different scale needs.

-Docker Compose and Kubernetes serve fundamentally different needs.
-Docker Compose is the perfect choice for local development and simple single-host deployments.
-It is quick to set up and requires minimal knowledge.
-Kubernetes is designed for production at scale, offering auto-scaling, self-healing, and advanced networking that Docker Compose cannot provide.
+Docker Compose and Kubernetes serve fundamentally different needs and scale levels in the container ecosystem.
+Docker Compose is the perfect choice for local development, CI/CD test environments and simple single-host production deployments.
+It can be set up within minutes and requires minimal DevOps knowledge.
+Kubernetes is designed for production at scale and offers auto-scaling, self-healing, rolling updates and advanced networking functionality that Docker Compose cannot provide.
+The operational overhead of Kubernetes is significant, however, and only justified with real scaling requirements.
 Most teams start with Docker Compose in development and migrate to Kubernetes when production requirements demand it.
-They are not competitors but complement each other.
+They are not competitors but complement each other in the modern development ecosystem.

 Docker Compose and Kubernetes container management compared